 Even if you have the good fortune to make the first sale without getting into the weeds of the prospect’s org chart, I encourage you to take the time to learn more about the reporting lines.
 Figure out who all the key players are in the organization and how they fit together.
 It really will benefit you as your relationship develops with this big new client.
 Here’s why…

-3 Ways Understanding Your Prospect’s Reporting Lines Helps You Now and into the Future
+3 Ways Understanding Your Prospect’s Reporting Lines Helps You Connect with the Decision Makers

 There are three major benefits to taking the time to understand your prospect’s reporting lines.